 MQTT Packet Structure

 MQTT control packet structure is nothing but the MQTT packet structure.
 MQTT packet has three fields and those are Fixed header, Variable header and Payload.
-The fixed header field is present in all the packet and size is 2 bytes.
+The fixed header field is present in all the packet and the size is 2 bytes.
 Variable header and Payload are not present in all packets.
-Size of Variable header and Payload is variable.
+The size of Variable header and Payload is variable.
 As the size of the variable header and payload is variable, the overall size of the MQTT packet size is also variable.
-MQTT Packet structure is shown below.
+The MQTT Packet structure is shown below.